mateimicu/mateimicu/content/masters-degree-01.md

-Unfortunately I had to make my homerwork repository private (there were some incidents where somebody presented my work) and I can't link the work now, but I will think if I can make it public again or start another one with only the work from my master degree.
+Unfortunately, I had to make my homework repository private (there were some incidents where somebody presented my work) and I can't link the work now, but I will think if I can make it public again or start another one with only the work from my master degree.

 [info-iasi]: https://www.info.uaic.ro/bin/Main/